Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Method

 \begin{remark} Computing covariance-related terms \(\big(C\widetilde{\mathcal{K}}C^\top + \mathcal{K}_y\big)^{-1}\), \(\mathcal{K}\), and \(\mathcal{K}^{-1}\) repeatedly can be costly.
 We therefore precompute the corresponding gain terms for all timing configurations used at training and inference.
 For example, in the KUKA manipulation task, we divide the horizon \(H\) into 10 bins and precompute gains for all grasp and release bin pairs \(\tbinom{10}{2}=45\), since only \(C\) changes with timing choices.
 This preserves time range conditioning while keeping online costs low. \end{remark}

 \begin{remark} Motion Planning Diffusion (MPD) \cite{carvalho2023mdp} applies a GP as a guidance cost only during reverse sampling, while the forward corruption remains isotropic.
-We instead parameterize the noise with a GP: conditioning on key states sets the mean \(\mu\) and covariance \(\mathcal{K}\) that govern both the forward and posterior distributions.
-This yields three benefits.
-First, structure is present at every step of training and sampling, so denoising follows a Mahalanobis geometry that narrows the search to trajectories consistent with temporal coupling and task constraints.
-Second, uncertainty in key states enters as an observation covariance \(\mathcal{K}_y\), which downweights imperfect cues without hard constraints.
-Third, feasibility comes from the generative model rather than from external costs, reducing sensitivity to guidance weights and improving stability over long horizons. \end{remark}
+We instead parameterize the noise with a GP: conditioning on key states sets the mean \(\xi\) and covariance \(\mathcal{K}\) that govern both the forward and posterior distributions. \end{remark}